Buck is back with you now, and I thank you for staying with me through the break.

 And they've just made a hash of this whole thing.

-They've completely and utterly um created a situation in which it's not really possible for anyone to know what the direction of the Obama administration is with this stuff because the Obama administration doesn't know what their direction is with this situation.
+They've completely and utterly created a situation in which it's not really possible for anyone to know what the direction of the Obama administration is with this stuff because the Obama administration doesn't know what their direction is with this situation.

 I mean, the Russians getting all antsy here.

-This for them, for domestic political consumption, they are having a go at America essentially, but really specifically, they're trying to mock and and sort of pile on to this president's difficulties right now abroad.
+This for them, for domestic political consumption, they are having a go at America essentially, but really specifically, they're trying to mock and sort of pile on to this president's difficulties right now abroad.

-A guy with no foreign policy experience whatsoever before he became president, and thought that the solution to that deficit of experience was crazy Joe Biden.
+A guy with no foreign policy experience whatsoever before he became president and thought that the solution to that deficit of experience was crazy Joe Biden.

 Who believes that was a good idea?

-Eric, Rush Limbaugh Show, Buck Sexton Talking.
+Eric, Rush Limbaugh Show.

 What's going on?